balaarunreddyv1/gradle-cheapsheet/Readme.md

     compile project(':project-b') <- declared project-b as requiered at compile for project-a, and project-a build artifact will include project B aswell.
 }
 ````

+- build directory is the output directory of gradle.